cvdennis/web-sprint-challenge-javascript-fundamentals/README.md

 1. Explain the differences between `.map`, `.reduce` and `.filter` and describe a use case for each.

+.map is used for converting data, requires a return statement .filter filters results into a new array, based on if something is true or false, requires a return statement .reduce returns a single value, has an initial value (where to start the equation), mostly used for sums and products

 2. Explain the difference between a callback and a higher order function.

+callbacks are passed into other functions as arguments higher order functions receive callback functions as arguments

 3. Explain what a closure is.

+when an inner function reaches out of its scope to grab a variable defined in an outer function

 4. Describe the four principles of the 'this' keyword.

+window binding - if 'this' has no context it binds to the window implicit binding - objects within methods, 'this' refers to left of the dot explicit binding - .call, .apply, .bind to tell the function what 'this' means new binding - 'this' is bound to a new keyword in the function

 5. Why do we need super() in an extended class?

+it's used to access and call functions on an objects parent

 You are expected to be able to answer questions in these areas.
 Your responses contribute to your Sprint Challenge grade.